Mastering Thyroid Health: How Levothyroxine Helps with Low Thyroid

 The most common cause of hypothyroidism is Hashimoto’s disease, an autoimmune condition that consists of your own antibodies attacking your thyroid gland.
 Hypothyroidism may lead to depression, infertility, and/or cardiovascular disease.

-The prevalence of hypothyroidism increases with age and most commonly occurs in women over the age of 60 years old.
+The prevalence of hypothyroidism increases with age and most commonly occurs in women over the age of 60.

 What are the Signs and Symptoms of Hypothyroidism?